Offering personalized yoga practices for EveryBody.

 300 Hour Advanced Therapeutic Yoga Teacher Training

 You built the foundation, now it's time to elevate your teaching and expand your offerings.
-This Spring, we invite you to realize your full potential at Noda Yoga with The Center For Integrative Yoga Studies’ 300-hour Advanced Therapeutic Yoga Teacher Training.
-This entire training was built to support your journey as a teacher.
-It is practical, deep and thorough.
-It is an investment in yourself and in your teaching career.
+This Fall, we invite you to join Noda Yoga with The Center For Integrative Yoga Studies’ 300-hour Advanced Therapeutic Yoga Teacher Training.
+Our advanced training was built to support your journey as a teacher, with the addition of an Internship Program.
+Interested in investing in yourself and in your teaching career?

 Have questions?
 Email email@example.com to set up a time to talk or join us for one of our free information sessions with Jeffrey Shoaf!